andresromerouy/UMDataWeek-2023/[UM-01] Term deposits.md

 Q1.
 Develop a **logistic regression model** to predict the response to the campaign (`deposit`) from the other variables.

 Q2.
-Use your model to obtain a **predictive score** for every client.
-How is the distribution of the scores?
+Use your model to calculate a **predictive scores** for a client to suscribe the deposit.
+How is the distribution of the subscription scores obtained?
 Is it different for the subscribers and the non-subscribers?

 Q3.
 Based on your model, if we set a target of 4,000 subscriptions, how many calls would we need, to hit the target?